AaronFeledy/lando-examples/xdebug/README.md

+# Xdebug Example Configuration for Lando
+With on/off tooling, optional WSL2 configuration, and a php script to help with debugging your Xdebug configuration.

+*__Note:__ Don't forget to install and enable the Xdebug browser extension to trigger Xdebug sessions in your IDE.

-# Xdebug On/Off Switch
+## Xdebug On/Off Switch

 When working with PHP applications, Xdebug is a useful tool allowing you to step through your code and inspect values at run time.
 Lando gives you the ability to add a single line to your PHP based recipe configuration to enable Xdebug.
 However, this comes at a cost.
-Enabling Xdebug means that lots of debug data is being generated for every PHP request.
-This can make loading pages in Drupal or running Drush commands *significantly* slower.

-Enabling the Xdebug option only when needed might sound like a good way to deal with this performance issue, however, making such a change to your `.lando.yml` requires a `lando rebuild` each time you turn it on or off.
+Enabling Xdebug adds overhead to your PHP requests and can slow down your application.
+Enabling the Xdebug option only when needed might sound like a good way to deal with this performance cost, however, making such a change to your `.lando.yml` requires a `lando rebuild` each time you turn it on or off.
 The rebuild might take much longer than the time you would save.

 Disabling Xdebug in your Lando config and instead toggling it with the tooling definitions included in this example will allow you a quick command to turn